Adaptive Real Time Selection for Quantum Key Distribution in Lossy and Turbulent Free-Space Channels: Realization of the ARTS method

 where $\Nb$ is the average background count per packet.
-In fact, the assumption of complete correlation between the quantum and the probe signal, is not strictly verified in our experiments and eq. \eqref{eq:exp_nsift_th} turns out to be an approximation of the experimental values.
-Still, it allows to derive an effective post-selection threshold, as will be seen in the following (e.g., in figure \ref{fig:threshold_2}).
+Indeed, experimental data suggest that the hypothesis of complete correlation between quantum and probe signal is not strictly satisfied, and the previous expression turns out to be an approximation of the measured values.
+Still, they allow to derive a post-selection threshold that improves the secure key rate, as shown in the following (e.g., in figure \ref{fig:threshold_2}).

 We now define a further predictive model for estimating the bit error rate on the quantum channel as a function of the probe threshold.
 Let us assume that the average bit error rate on the quantum channel is $\mean{\qber}$ and that the number of counts per packet due to background noise is $\Nb $.
-Now, since background counts output a random result, the corresponding bit error rate is $1/2$, and we can write the predicted quantum bit error rate $Q_{th}$ as a function of the threshold $\thr$, namely,
+Now, since background photons are not polarized, the corresponding bit error rate is $1/2$, and we can write the predicted quantum bit error rate $Q_{th}$ as a function of the threshold $\thr$, namely,

-where the predicted value for $\nSiftPktTh{\thr}=\frac{\nSiftTh{\thr}}{\nPktTh{\thr}}$ is obtained by using equation \eqref{eq:exp_nsift_th}.
-Given these quantities, the asymptotic key rate of a QKD system based on the BB84 protocol\cite{benn84ieee} and with the described probe thresholding mechanism reads as follows:
+where $\nSiftPktTh{\thr}=\frac{\nSiftTh{\thr}}{\nPktTh{\thr}}$ is the predicted value for for the number of bits surviving thresholding.
+Given these quantities, the asymptotic key rate of a QKD system based on the BB84 protocol\cite{benn84ieee} and the ARTS procedure (namely the probe thresholding mechanism) reads as follows:

-It is worth noting that to take into account the asymptotic rate instead of the finite-lenght one \cite{bacc13nco, toma12nco}, may be considered a restrictive approach, especially because the post-selection further reduces the number of available sifted bits.
-However, it is sufficient to choose the size of the blocks to be fed as input to the key distillation procedure (i.e., information reconciliation and privacy amplification) such that, without loss of generality, the asymptotic bound provides a reasonable approximation of the actual rate.
+It is worth noting that using the asymptotic rate instead of the finite-lenght one \cite{bacc13nco, toma12nco}, may be considered a restrictive approach, especially because the post-selection further reduces the number of available sifted bits.
+However, it is sufficient to choose the size of the blocks before key distillation (i.e., information reconciliation and privacy amplification) large enough such that, without loss of generality, the asymptotic bound provides a reasonable approximation of the actual rate.